Gemstone industry in Greenland

 Gemstones have been found in Greenland, including diamond, ruby, sapphire, kornerupine, tugtupite, lapis lazuli, amazonite, peridot, quartz, spinel, topaz, and tourmaline.
 Most of Greenland's ruby and sapphire occurrences are located near the village of Fiskenaesset/Qeqertarsuatsiaat on the southwest coast.

 A total of 31 ruby and sapphire occurrences have been confirmed in the Fiskenaesset/Qeqertarsuatsiaat district.
 One of these occurrences, Aappaluttoq, is being developed for a potential mining operation.

 When European scientists first arrived in Greenland over 200 years ago to study the geology, they encountered native Kalaallit (Greenlandic Inuit) who were already familiar with the red gemstone ruby.

 The native inhabitants continued to assist the European explorers with their ruby exploration, leading them to some half dozen locations, spread out for over a hundred miles along the southwest shores of Greenland, known as the Kitaa Coast.

-Gemmology
+Gemology

 Ruby and pink sapphire are the red and pink varieties of the mineral corundum, an aluminum-oxide mineral Al_{2}O_{3}.
 The pink/red colour is formed in corundum by adding the element chromium to its crystal structure.
 Spectroscopy of rubies from the Aappaluttoq occurrence in Greenland confirm the presence of chromium as well as showing absorption in the UV region indicating high Fe (iron) content.

 Characteristics reported in Thirangoon, 2009, include: